AlessandroPoggiali/QKmeans/README.md

 # QKmeans
-Qantum version of the Kmeans algorithm
+Qantum version of the k-means algorithm